kdillo893/coding_problems/codingQuestions/c/README.md

 ```

 if you want to remove some of the "building autotools" garbage, run

 ```
 make distclean
 ```

 this will require you to run the configure script again before make.

+## Autotools alternative:
+I tried to make things work with autotools, which is why there are a bunch of files
+related to that.
+I'll try to figure that out again sometime.